cliffeby/DuckpinV001/README.md

 sudo systemctl stop sample.service and ps aux
 ```
 provide the tools to debug startup issues.
+Make sure that you use the command to stop the sample.service before running a python program that uses camera or other resources used by the sample.service.

 #### _SD card or RAM disk:_
 Several blogs referenced a limited life of SD cards that are in a write, read, delete and repeat loop.
 [Extending the life of the SD card](https://www.makeuseof.com/tag/extend-life-raspberry-pis-sd-card/) shows how to use ram storage for these temporary files.
 ```